Aluminum finishes: the steps to protect against wear

 Aluminum finishes to improve resistance

-There are various types of aluminum finishes aimed to improve corrosion resistance and durability; Minifaber can provide the following:
+There are various types of aluminum sheet metal finishes aimed to improve corrosion resistance and durability; Minifaber can provide the following:

 - Anodising (anodic oxidation): a galvanising product where a layer of aluminum oxide is produced on the metallic surface.
 This layer products the lower ones, preventing corrosive agents from penetrating the metal core.